 I have also developed the solar station I wanted to have in the last 2 years.
 Two folding panels (200w advertised, actual being slightly less), a charge controller, a large battery, along with two small pelican-style cases housing the Yaesu radio, a small tuner and a 130′ end-fed half wave antenna.
 It works very well.
 I can put out a 100w signal on HF just about anywhere the sun shines.
 My daughter and I deployed it to a local park a while back.
 It took about 2 hours to arrive, set up the gear, throw the antenna up into a tree, tune up, make several contacts around the southeast states, and pack it all in again.
 It’s been deployed repeatedly on a couple of camping trips, including within a 3 week swing of the Dakotas and Devil’s tower.
 Goal attained.
 I have now bought a large lifting kite to fly the antenna with, eliminating the tree requirement, but that system is still under development.
 The type of kite I got requires a pretty steady wind of about 8-10 MPH, and keeping it aloft on a stormless day has proven a challenge on the few days I have had free to try it in 2022.
 It will work, but it needs some tweaking – maybe even a different style of kite that needs less wind.

 The station grounding outside is very good, but the desk ground needed a bus-bar update before a linear would be safe to run.
 Also, added some switching for the 1kW dummy load – making tuning up safe and convenient.
-The copper box at the bottom is a quality vintage high-pass filter that was ran over a net an before being installed.
+The copper box at the bottom is a quality vintage low-pass harmonic filter that was ran over a net an before being installed.

-New (to me) Kenwood HF radio (top ) is a hit- I prefer it over the Yaesu due to the layout and controls.
+New (to me) Kenwood HF radio (top left ) is a hit- I prefer it over the Yaesu due to the layout and controls.

 The updated solar portable radio station, deployed at Ludington State Park on the Lake Michigan shore, summer of ’22.